Amy Pauli, DVM, DACVO, Co-owner

 Dr. Pauli is a member of the American College of Veterinary Ophthalmologists.
 Her professional interests include disease and surgery of the cornea, along with cataract surgery.
 “Ophthalmology as a specialty is the right mix of medicine and surgery for me,” Pauli says.

-Family is also important to Dr. Pauli, and when away from the hospital she can be found spending time with her husband, Mark, two young children, Gabriel and Cecelia, her cockatiel Quentin and two pugs Agnes and Mona.
+Family is also important to Dr. Pauli, and when away from the hospital she can be found spending time with her husband, Mark, two young children, Gabriel and Cecelia, and her three pugs Agnes, Mona and Star.
 She has relatives living throughout Wisconsin, including a twin sister who is also in the medical field as a pathologist.